hackuno/hackubau-docx/README.md

 <h1 class="lead">When is it usefull?</h1>

-<h4 class="lead">Do you have to create Word(.docx) files starting from a template and substituting custom placeholders with right values?<br>
+<h4 class="lead">Do you have to create Word(.docx) files starting from a template and substituting custom placeholders with right values?<br/>
 This tool will make it so easy that you will be stunned! </h4>

 <sample>Hey, but i need an ad easy way to retrieve my Nested Objects properties, List of Objects and String values and place them together in my .docx files without write a line of code!</sample>